 Is Pain and Suffering Awarded After a Minor Car Accident?

 In most states, someone injured in a car accident due to another person’s fault is entitled to recover compensation, which includes physical and emotional pain and suffering.
-However, in about a dozen states, pain and suffering are only compensable if the accident is defined under state law as “serious.”
+However, in about a dozen states, compensation for pain and suffering is available only if the accident is defined under state law as “serious.”

 In some exceptions, “serious” can be defined when there are other special factors that apply.
 In other words, whether pain and suffering can be awarded after a minor car accident depends on where the accident occurs and how “minor” is defined.